halivert/avl-tree/README.md

   For print sorted nodes, you must use the function `tree.inOrder()`

 ### Constants
-  I've already defined two constants: When node hasn't predecessor (NOPARENT) and when node is root (NOTIMES).
+  I've already defined two constants: When node hasn't parent (NOPARENT) and when node is root (NOTIMES).

   `#define NOPARENT -201`\
   `#define NOTIMES -202`